alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 ## The full one-layer, attention-only, just-predicts-the-next-token Transformer

 To sum up, here are all the parameters and activations of our simplified one-layer Transformer.
-Remember that this version is nonstandard: if you want to compare this to a practical Transformer implementation, you should use the tables that appear later.
+Remember that this version is nonstandard: if you want a reference for a practical Transformer implementation, you should use the tables that appear later.

 | Activation Name   | Expression                                   | Shape                     |
 |-------------------|----------------------------------------------|---------------------------|